pabloalexandremedeiros/spring-batch-example/README.md

 # spring-batch-example

-The test files are present in the data/repo directory, you must include them in the data/in to process them.
+The test files are present in the data/repo directory, you must include them in the data/in directory to process them.

 The result files of processing are present in the data/out directory.
 Each file is named with origin file name plus processing date.